fbpx

 As part of exploring Olympic history, the students will tour the two remaining London stadiums that hosted the Games.
 They will also take a day trip to Oxford University, visit the Lord’s Cricket Ground — which hosted the 2012 Olympics archery competition — and even play a game of cricket.

-The Burch Fellows trip, however, is an academic seminar, not a vacation.
-Carolina students receive a Burch Fellowship because they have an “intense interest” in a particular subject.
+But the Burch Field Research Seminar, presented by Honors Carolina, is not a vacation.
+Carolina students receive honors history credit for joining Professor Andrews on this in-depth exploration of the games.
 When it comes to the Olympic Games, that means going beyond the surface level pageantry and competition.

 “While we’re talking to many people who support the arrival of the Games in their hometowns, we’ll also be meeting some people that feel a different way,” Andrews said.
 “Some see the Games as just another example of gentrification and pricing out the working class.
 You really start to ask yourself, ‘Is it a good thing?’ and ‘Who benefits from this?’”